leximation/ditafmx-2-docs/README.md

 - Files for building a book/PDF (using DITA-FMx) are in the *book* directory
   - The *ditafmx-bookbuild.ini* file defines properties of the book build (see DITA-FMx docs for details)

-## Please report DITA-FMx defects and enhancements as issues
+## Please report DITA-FMx defects and enhancements as issues in these repositories

 - Documentation - [ditafmx-2-docs](https://github.com/leximation/ditafmx-2-docs/issues)
 - Structure applications - [ditafmx-2-apps](https://github.com/leximation/ditafmx-2-apps/issues)